 Investors are continually on the hunt for homes that they can buy, fix up and sell for a profit.
 Off-market properties can boost the bottom lines of these real estate investors.

-Work Closely With A Specialist Real Estate Agent
+1. Work Closely With A Specialist Real Estate Agent

-It’s important for investors to establish strong relationships with real estate agents who specialize in foreclosures, real estate owned (REO) or distressed property.
-This is especially true for house flippers who buy homes in need of repairs and then sell them quickly after renovating them.
 Agents who work in these markets look for homes that have fallen into foreclosure and are being sold by banks.
 They also might come with extensive maintenance and repair issues.
 These maintenance issues may scare off most home buyers, but investors who are looking to flip the properties may be attracted to potentially lower price tags.

-Develop A Network Of Builders And Contractors
+2. Develop A Network Of Builders And Contractors

 Investors can also benefit from forging close relationships with builders and contractors.
 These pros might know of homeowners in the community who failed to qualify for the home equity loans or other financing they needed to complete necessary repairs or renovations on their homes.
 This could be a sign that a home is in distress and the owners might not be able to sell it before the property falls into foreclosure.
 A savvy investor might be able to step in, purchase the home, renovate it and sell it for a profit.

-Ask Other Real Estate Investors For Referrals
+3. Ask Other Real Estate Investors For Referrals

 Finally, investors can find off-market properties by building relationships with other investors.
 Not all real estate investors are looking for the same type of property.
 Some might be looking for homes that need minimal repairs, while others are looking for those that need more extensive renovations.
 Investors might know of homes that need thousands of dollars of repairs.
-If they aren’t willing to sink that many dollars into these properties, they might tell other investors who specialize in renovating and selling.
+If they aren’t willing to sink that much money into these properties, they might tell other investors who specialize in renovating and selling.
 These insider tips can give investors an edge in locating the right off-market properties.

 Benefits Of Selling Your Property Off-Market